 SYSTEM PARTITIONING UNIT (SPU): Permits manual separation of an 1110 or 1100/40 system into two or three logically independent smaller systems, permits individual units to be taken off-line for maintenance, and initiates automatic recovery procedures when failures occur.
 The 1100/40 SPU also monitors the status of system components and performs the initial system load.
 The SPU is required in every 3-processor or larger system and is optional in smaller systems.
-When all optional features are included, the SPU can interface with 4 CAU's, 4 IOAU's, 262K words of main storage in 1100/40 systems, 1048K words of extended storage, and 48 multi-access peripheral subsystems.
+When all optional features are included, the SPU can interface with 4 CAU's, 4 IOAU's, 262K words of main storage in 1110 systems or 524K words of main storage in 1100/40 systems, 1048K words of extended storage, and 48 multi-access peripheral subsystems.